-When it comes to public education, WVEA members are the experts, and they need to be heard.
+When it comes to public education, WVEA educators are the experts, and they need to be heard.
 WVEA members are working together to provide a quality public education to every student regardless of the ZIP code.

-Our efforts are far more successful when our members are informed and involved.
 Our collective voice affords us the strength to do more together than we can by ourselves.
 Our collective actions advance our profession and improve public education.